sherlock-project/sherlock/docs/removed-sites.md

 ## Facenama

-As of 2022-02-6, Facenama seems to be down their rebuilding their site
+As of 2022-02-6, Facenama seems to be down or rebuilding their site
 ```json
   "Facenama": {
     "errorType": "response_url",